 If an LGR includes Han characters, the variant mappings must agree for all three panels.

-The variant types may be different (blocked or allocatable), the variant types do not have to be agreed on across LGRs.
+The variant types may be different (blocked or allocatable), so that the variant types do not have to agree as across LGRs.

-Based on the principles above, the CGP, JGP and KGP started coordination work at the IETF Dallas meeting in 2015, trying to define a unified variant mapping table for Chinese scripts, then define each party’s variant types/sub-types (e.g., allocatable or blocked) for characters contained in this table.
+Based on the principles above, the CGP, JGP and KGP started coordination work at the IETF Dallas meeting in 2015, trying to define a unified variant-mapping table for Chinese scripts, then define each party’s variant types/sub-types (e.g., allocatable or blocked) for characters contained in this table.
 According to the consensus at the IETF Dallas meeting, the JGP initiated work called "CJK Integration Procedure" as follows:

 Step 1: Each CJK GP generates its own LGR (hereinafter, LGR-alpha)